sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 >Since the app uses SAP BTP authentication, you can determine a variety of properties about the current user, including the user's email address.
 You can find these fields using formulas and the `systemVars.currentUser` object.

->**IMPORTANT:** As of the writing of the tutorial, the current user could only be accessed when running the application on the web, not on a mobile device.

 1. Navigate back to the home page – by clicking the name of the current page under the app name in the top-left corner.

     Select the **Home page** tile.